yellowmessenger/documentation/docs/platform_concepts/studio/steps/action-nodes-and-logic.md

 ![](https://i.imgur.com/sSq1fSG.png)

 ### 14. Whatsapp Reply Buttons
 Latest version of Whatsapp API allows for businesses to send reply buttons alongwith media(within 24 hours window).
-To use Whatsapp Reply Buttons in Whatsapp, follow the steps mentioned below -
+To use Whatsapp Reply Buttons, follow the steps mentioned below -

 1. In any node, drag the arrow and select Carousells under Prompt/Message Type.